Join our Circum-Baikal Railway tours:

-Whatever rout of the Full-day snowmobile tour you choose, either through taiga or over frozen surface of the lake, make sure you’ve got your camera with you because the views are breathtaking!
+Whatever route of the Full-day snowmobile tour you choose, either through taiga or over the frozen surface of the lake, make sure you’ve got your camera with you because the views are breathtaking!

-Book the Dogsled Tour along the Circum-Baikal Railway and enjoy working with powerful Baikal huskies, the beauty of the Baikal’s winter nature and the architecture monuments of the Circum-Baikal Railway.
+Book the Dogsled Tour along the Circum-Baikal Railway and enjoy working with powerful Baikal huskies, the beauty of the Baikal’s winter nature and the architectural monuments of the Circum-Baikal Railway.

 The Circum-Baikal Railway is truly the main Baikal man-made landmark.
 This unique achievement in architecture and engineering is a section of the Trans-Siberian Railway and one of the most beautiful Pribaikal’s places.

-Russian, Italian, Lithuanian, Polish, and Albanian engineers were constructing the longest and the most eye-filling Russian railroad from 1896 until 1900.
-In two years and three months, they constructed 39 tunnels, 16 stone galleries, 248 bridges, and viaducts.
+Russian, Italian, Lithuanian, Polish, and Albanian engineers had been constructing the longest and the most eye-filling Russian railroad from 1896 till 1900.
+In two years and three months, they constructed 39 tunnels, 16 stone galleries, 248 bridges, and loads of viaducts.

-The railroad runs along the Western shore of the Baikal Lake, starting from the bank of the Angara River and going up to the Mysovaya station.
-Nowadays, the Circum-Baikal Railway consists of a section lasting from the Slydanka-2 station to the Baikal station with 4 stations, 1 passing place, 38 tunnels, and 16 stone galleries.
+The railroad runs along the western shore of the Baikal Lake, starting from the bank of the Angara River and going up to the Mysovaya station.
+Nowadays, the Circum-Baikal Railway consists of a section running from Slydanka-2 station to the Baikal station with 4 stations, 1 passing place, 38 tunnels, and 16 stone galleries.
 84 kilometers from the Baikal station to the Kultuk station are considered as a monument of architecture.

 The longest tunnel through the cape Polovinnyi has a length of 777,5 meters.
-Traveling across the Circum-Baikal Railway, you will pass along the shore, overlook the Baikal Lake, enjoy the stunning nature, and take great photos.
+Travelling across the Circum-Baikal Railway, you will pass along the shore, overlooking the Baikal Lake, enjoy the stunning nature, and take great photos.

 You can visit the Circum-Baikal Railway at any time of the year.
-In winter, apart from train ride you can see the Circum-Baikal Railway traveling by amphibious air-cushion boat “Khivous”, dog sled, or snow vehicle.
-For those who choose unusual ways to travel, there is a helicopter tour that allows to see the Railway from the bird’s-eye view.
+In winter, apart from the train journey, you can visit the Circum-Baikal Railway travelling by amphibious air-cushion boat “Khivous”, dog sledges, or snowmobiles.
+Walk through the old tunnels and visit the most significant structures of the famous Railway with the Baikal Railway Walking Tour.
+For those who choose unusual ways to travel, there is a helicopter tour that allows seeing the Railway from the bird’s-eye view.

-You can take a 1-day trip on the Circum-Baikal Express that comprises first, second, and third class carriages.
+You can take a 1-day trip on the Circum-Baikal Express that comprises first and second class carriages.
 There are two kinds of the tour depending on the day of the week.
-For more details follow the link.
-The tour starts in Irkutsk at the Railway station or the bus stop next the Drama Theatre.

 123 km.
-Kirkireiski Complex is a mysterious and stunning place.
+Kirkirei Complex is a mysterious and stunning place.
 This section was really painful for the constructors.
 Constant landslides and the uncontrollable River Kirkirey forced them to make one extra tunnel.

 110 km.
 Polovinnya Valley is one of the most popular tourist attractions.
 The beautiful river valley is located between the Cliff Chaikin and the Cape Polovinnyi.
 Two tunnels, the shortest and the longest, pass through the cape.